 What are Kegels?

 Kegels are pelvic floor muscle exercises for men and women.
 The Pelvic floor muscles are like a hammock between the pubic bone and coccyx bone and form a bowl shape of muscles that control urination, defecation, internal organ support, core support, and help with sexual function.
 Kegel exercises are designed to increase awareness, strength, endurance, and fine control of the muscles of the pelvic floor so they can be functionally integrated into daily life to help support your core and protect against sexual dysfunction and incontinence issues of bowel and bladder.
-For men experiencing urine leakage as a result of prostate surgery, these exercises can be particularly helpful.
+For male pelvic floor dysfunction or those experiencing urine leakage as a result of prostate surgery, these exercises can be particularly helpful.

 Anal laxity will affect your sexual enjoyment and often becomes a big strain on dating, casual sex, and relationships.
 There are many young men with anal laxity that negatively impacts many aspects of their life, including self-esteem, continence, sexual satisfaction, and relationships.
 For gay men in particular, as well as any men or women who engage in anal play, keeping control of pelvic floor muscles is critical for life long sexual fulfillment.

 Additionally, kegel exercises don’t require equipment and they take no time at all to complete.
 Are you interested in starting a kegel regimen?
-Read on to learn how to do kegel exercises.
+Read on to learn how to do kegel exercises for men.

 • Step 1: Locate the muscles of the pelvic floor and then learn how to gently contract them in isolation.
 One effective way of finding the muscles is to sit on a chair and slowly activate the muscles that you would use to stop passing gas.
 You should feel your anal sphincter squeeze closed and your pelvic floor muscles lift slightly up and away from the surface of the chair.
 Alternatively, you could try standing in front of a mirror with no pants on and slowly lift your testicles without touching them.
 Try to only use the muscles directly involved in the exercise and keep breathing.